 - 1879: The last heir of hacienda, San Jose, was killed by one of the slaves during the “War of the Pacific”.

 - 1913: The hacienda was put on sale and the Cilloniz family became the new owners

 - 1960: Since then, Angela Cilloniz became the owner of the hacienda

 - 1970: Hacienda San jose was declared as a Cultural Heritage by INC (Cultural National Institute)

 - 2007: The Pisco and Chincha earthquake devastated the place.
 Most of the chapel structure had to be repaired.
 The house walls and decorations were ruined so everything had to be fixed, because of its value as Cultural Heritage, they had to be extremely careful at repairing it and it took them 5 years to do this.

-- Nowadays: Only the big house (Casa Hacienda) has been preserved but as a tourist inn, without the big land extensions it used to have.
+- Nowadays: Only the big house (Casa Hacienda) has been preserved but as a tourist hotel and resort with a wonderful restaurant pool and gardens, without the big land extensions it used to have.

 |Secret slave tunnels tour|